Viscous heat backflow and temperature resonances in extreme thermal conductors: Effects of temperature, size, and isotopes on heat backflow

-In this section we explore how the temperature inversion due to viscous heat backflow depends on the size of the device, the average temperature around which the temperature gradient is applied, and the presence of isotopic-mass disorder in graphite (this latter affects the parameters such as intrinsic thermal conductivity and intrinsic thermal viscosity of the sample).
-We show in \ref{fig:tunnel_cont} that the temperature inversion due to viscous heat backflow is maximized at average temperatures below 100 K for natural graphite (98.9 \% $^{12}$C, 1.1 \% $^{13}$C) and below 110 K for isotopically purified graphite (99.9 \% $^{12}$C, 0.1 \% $^{13}$C).

-Moreover, the temperature inversion is not significantly affected by the chamber's radius, and it is slightly larger in isotopically pure samples compared to natural samples.
-We note finite-size effects on the parameters entering in the VHE have been taken into account following the approach detailed in Ref.~\cite{Simoncelli2020} and considering a grain size equal to the diameter of the chamber.
+Here we explore how the temperature inversion due to viscous heat backflow depends on the size of the device, the average temperature around which the temperature gradient is applied, and the presence of isotopic-mass disorder in graphite (this latter affects the parameters such as intrinsic thermal conductivity and intrinsic thermal viscosity).
+We show in \ref{fig:tunnel_cont} that the temperature inversion due to heat backflow is maximized at average temperatures below 100 K for natural graphite (98.9\% $^{12}$C, 1.1\% $^{13}$C) and in the range $80\lesssim T\lesssim 110$ K for isotopically purified graphite (99.9\% $^{12}$C, 0.1\% $^{13}$C).
+Moreover, the temperature inversion is not significantly affected by the chamber's radius, and it is slightly larger in isotopically purified samples compared to natural samples.